aharonium/opensiddur.org/posts/HTML/compilations/table-guides-and-haggadot/tu-bishvat-seder/pri-etz-hadar.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 In order to effect this tikkun, it is fitting for us to eat all kinds of fruit on this very day and to bless them with this intention.
-For a mitzvah is best when performed at the proper time.
+For a mitsvah is best when performed at the proper time.
 </div></td></tr>